stevecooperorg/Blink/README.md

 2) You add a migration, or other changes to the domain.
 Blink won't know about it and will continue to use your old data, incorrectly.

 To fix this, it's necessary to wipe Blink's cache of database backups.
-They live in your personal AppData directory, in

-    C:\Users\firstname.lastname\AppData\Roaming\Blink
+Right now, they are stored in the hard-coded backup directory of 64-bit SQL 2012;

+    C:\Program Files\Microsoft SQL Server\MSSQL11.MSSQLSERVER\MSSQL\Backup

+Get source, and edit BlinkDB.cs, to alter this backup location.

-Delete the contents of this folder between test runs to reset the cache and get your testing back on track.
+Delete backups that start 'BlinkDB_' to reset the cache and get your testing back on track.